Improving Korean-English Cross-Lingual Retrieval: A Data-Centric Study of Language Composition and Model Merging: Introduction

 \section{Introduction}

-\blfootnote{$^\dagger$ Corresponding Author} Information Retrieval (IR) seeks to find documents relevant to a specific query.
-It serves as an essential element in contemporary Retrieval-Augmented Generation (RAG) and Agent Systems~\citep{lewis2020retrieval, gao2023retrieval, singh2025agentic, li2025search}.
-Although significance of IR is widely recognized, the majority of research has predominantly centered on mono-lingual settings~\citep{zhao2024dense}.
-This focus often overlooks Cross-Lingual Information Retrieval (CLIR) scenarios, where the languages of the query and documents differ.
+Information Retrieval (IR) aims to retrieve documents that are relevant to a user query, and it has become a core component of modern Retrieval-Augmented Generation (RAG) and agentic systems~\citep{lewis2020retrieval, gao2023retrieval, singh2025agentic}.
+Although the significance of IR is widely recognized, the majority of research has centered on monolingual settings~\citep{zhao2024dense}.
+This focus often overlooks Cross-Lingual Information Retrieval (CLIR) scenarios, where the languages of the queries and documents differ. \blfootnote{$^\dagger$Corresponding author.} Previous CLIR studies introduce various training data compositions to enhance cross-lingual performance.
+This includes pairing queries and passages in different languages and diversifying the languages of query–passage pairs~\citep{goswami2021cross, zhang2022mind, gao2001improving, bhattacharya2016query, saleh2020document}.
+Despite these efforts, there has been scarce discussion on how different training data compositions affect the performances of Mono-IR and CLIR.

-These CLIR studies introduce various training data compositions to enhance cross-lingual performance.
-This includes methods for incorporating cross-linguality between queries and passages (different language between query and passage) and diversifying the languages of query-passage pairs~\citep{goswami2021cross, zhang2022mind, gao2001improving, bhattacharya2016query, saleh2020document}.
-Despite these efforts, there has been scarce discussion on how different training data compositions affect the performances of Mono-Lingual IR and CLIR.
+In this work, we present a data-centric study of Korean--English CLIR that systematically examines the role of language composition in training data.
+We first construct a synthetic Korean--English parallel training dataset that supports controlled variations of language assignments within training triples.
+Using this dataset, we fine-tune dense retrievers under different compositions and analyze their effects on both Mono-IR and CLIR across multiple models and evaluation benchmarks.
+Our experiments reveal a consistent trade-off: certain language pairings in training substantially improve CLIR in a given direction while degrading Mono-IR, indicating that training data composition can induce coupled changes in retrieval behavior.

-To resolve this ambiguity, we first systematically construct synthetic Korean–English parallel training dataset with KDC~\citep{oh2020korean}.
-Second, we analyze how varying language compositions in training data impact CLIR and Mono-Lingual IR.
-Our experiments reveal a trade-off that specific training data language pairs enhance CLIR performance but often degrade Mono-Lingual IR performance.
-Finally, we demonstrate that Weight-Averaged Model Merging~\citep{matena2022merging} can effectively alleviate this trade-off, maintaining strong CLIR capabilities while preserving Mono-Lingual IR effectiveness.
+Beyond documenting this trade-off, we identify which aspects of composition most strongly influence the retrieval performance, providing guidance for constructing CLIR training data.
+Finally, as a lightweight practical baseline, we report that simple weight-averaged model merging~\citep{matena2022merging} with the base model can partially reduce the Mono-IR drop while retaining much of the CLIR improvement.